weenhanceit/infrastructure/README.md

 ### Set the Rails Environment Variables
 The Rails instance expects certain environment variables to be set.

 For the following, you get the "secret-key-base" by doing `rails secret`.
+[TODO: `rails secret` assumes you have an application set up, which you might not have at this point.]
 The "database-username" and "database-password" can be whatever you choose them to be.
 ```
 export SECRET_KEY_BASE=secret-key-base